 See more of Bali’s best temples.

 Bali has become one of the go-to destinations for yoga lovers, especially Ubud.
 Ubud is Bali’s spiritual and cultural capital.
-If you want to escape for a week or two yoga retreat, or perhaps take your yoga teacher training, Ubud is the place for you.
+If you want to escape to a yoga retreat or take your yoga teacher training, Ubud is the place for you.

 The day spas in Bali are incredible and so affordable.
 For $15 you can get an amazing massage in an upper-class day spa.
 You can’t get that in Australia.